 Financial Requirements: you must have at least $12,475 Canadian Dollars.
 The amount you need depends on the size of your family.
 Numbers are updated every year.

-Allow to bring family: Yes.
+Allow bringing family: Yes.
 The fee for partner’s visa is between $550 – $1040 Canadian Dollars.
 Child visa costs $150 Canadian Dollars.

 Visa Costs: From $1,540 Canadian Dollars